 Some of our favorite North Myrtle Beach seafood restaurants include:

-7. Catch a Sunrise
+7. Catch a Sunrise at Murrells Inlet or Cherry Grove

 Vacation may be for catching up on some much-needed R&R, but if you are an early bird, you’ll be rewarded with one of our coastal town’s famous sunrises.
-Looking east, North Myrtle Beach has some magical sunrise spots that will kickstart your day in the most epic way.
+Looking east, North Myrtle Beach offers some magical sunrise spots that will kickstart your day in the most epic way.

 8. Tee Off